Safer Cities: Her Way

 • Reading the project information and FAQs on this page

-• Sharing your experience in our community survey (by 30 June)
+• Sharing experiences in our community survey (now closed)

-• Showing us the places where you feel safe or not safe and tell us why, on our interactive map (by 30 June)
+• Showing us places where you have felt safe or not safe and why, on our interactive map (see community comments)

 We are committed to creating safe and vibrant communities.
 If you or someone you know is experiencing abuse or hardship information on support services can be found here.